 When a goat has a runny nose or cough, people often assume it has a respiratory infection or lungworms.
 But those symptoms could be caused by something as simple as dust from hay or living on a gravel road.
-Ammonia buildup in a barn, as well as smoke or exhaust from machinery, can also cause coughing and runny noses.
+Ammonia buildup in a barn, as well as smoke or exhaust from machinery, can also cause coughing and runny noses in goats.

 Treating respiratory issues caused by environmental factors will be a waste of time, as they will not go away until the environmental problem is corrected.
 This is why barns should not be insulated.
 In fact, we keep a door open year round unless we are in the midst of a blizzard with blowing snow.

 A goat can develop a runny nose following any type of injury to the bones in the head, such as disbudding, a damaged horn, an infected tooth, or a cracked bone in the face.